By the end of this lesson, you’ll be able to:

 - Optional: Syntax examples, use-case examples.

-After all anchor charts are made, we will do a “Gallery Walk” - walk around the room and look at each others posters and make sure notes are accurate.
+After all poster are made, we will do a “Gallery Walk” - walk around the room and look at each others posters and make sure notes are accurate.
 If you aren’t 100% of something you are about to write on your poster - totally ok to ask an instructor!
 We do want to make sure these provide accurate info for your classmates.

 What should you memorize?

 Often times, especially when we are starting to code, we put pressure on ourselves to memorize every little thing.
 This is NOT necessary and not a good use of your brain space!
 There will be some methods you use so frequently that you just memorize them, but for the most part, the things you “memorize” should be bigger ideas and how things work together.